fyrkant/1DV449_mw222rs/assignment2/report.md

 One easy way of doing this is to combine scripts and stylesheets [6, p.
 38] and this is something that I think is extremely applicable to Labby Message.
 Seeing as the  Application is as small as it is very unnecessary that the client-side JavaScript is divided in to several different files, they should be minified and combined using some kind of build tool [6, p.
 39] to remove at least three files from the initial request.

 The same goes with the CSS, instead of putting having several .css files they should with the help of a build tool be combined and minified.
-This should in decrease the file requests by 2.
+This should decrease the file requests by 2.

 ### 2. Use a CDN for components
 Another way to reduce requests made to your server is to make use of a Content Delivery Network (CDN for short) [6, p.
 40].
 A CDN is a service that lets you take your *web components* - that is things like CSS, client side JavaScript and images - and move them to another server apart from your *application server*, and the good thing with a CDN service is that it is a collection of servers that helps reducing the page load time of your application by serving the content to your user from a server as close to the user as possible.